 I don't think that anyone talks like that naturally.
-This is learned behaviour.
-Sure writing clearly and simply isn't easy on its own, but the writing above is specifically engineered to look and sound a certain way.
+That is learned behaviour.
+Sure writing clearly and isn't easy on its own, but the writing above is precisely engineered to look and sound a certain way.
 A way that academics expect.
-I am an academic, so despite my dedication to writing clearly and simply I'm sure I have written plenty of texts in this manner that are probably unreadable for laypeople.
-However, I care about simplicity and I want to get better at it.
+I am an academic, so despite my dedication to writing clearly and I'm sure I have written plenty of texts in this manner that are probably unreadable for laypeople.
+However, I care about simplicity, and I want to get better at it.
 I think the following quote is very relevant here:

 Simplicity is the final achievement.
 After one has played a vast quantity of notes and more notes, it is simplicity that emerges as the crowning reward of art.

 I think it's not a controversial statement to say that, with all its splendour, science has problems.
-Things like the reproducibility crisis, incentives that lead researchers away from fundamental research to stuff that is merely profitable, but more relevantly to this discussion, the public distrust of experts.
+Problems like the reproducibility crisis, incentives that lead researchers away from fundamental research to stuff that is merely profitable, and the public distrust of experts.

-I think the way a lot of science is currently being done is needlessly elitist, and the language is part of that.
-There are parts of that that are slowly being addressed but in my opinion, this does not go far enough.
+I think the way much science is currently being done is needlessly elitist, and the language is part of that.
+There are parts of that that are slowly being addressed .
+However, this does not go far enough.
 We need to make science more accessible, and part of that is using more accessible language.
-This is not good enough.
-Science can and must do better.
+That is not good enough.
+Science can, and must do better.

 A bottom-up approach and the state of the art

-As of yet I have not rewritten any of my articles, but I am working on it.
-However, I hope that by putting this out there I will feel more motivated to actually get the writing done!
-This is going to be a long journey, and one I hope you'll join me for.
-In the mean time I will leave you with this quote.
+As of yet, I have not rewritten any of my articles, but I am working on it.
+However, I hope that by putting this out there, I will feel more motivated to get the writing done!
+That is going to be a long journey and one I hope you'll join me in.
+In the meantime, I will leave you with this quote.